luischaparroc/printf/README.md

 ------------

 ### print_plus_int.c
-Function That Prints An Integer With Plus Symbol
+Function That Prints An Integer With Plus Symbol.
 ```c
 /* Indetifier : %+i */
 ```